xdeama/personal-site-hugo/hugo/content/en/denktmit.md

 The cooperative is a special legal form with high equality among members, a democratic approach, and the purpose of promoting its members.
 Therefore, we are not a startup vehicle dreaming of quick money but a cooperative network in a corporate form.

 ## Advertisement
-Are you an IT specialist looking for new challenges and networking opportunities?
-Then you are at the right place with us!
-We are a cooperative of IT experts who have chosen a participative form of collaboration.
+You are an IT specialist looking for new challenges and networking opportunities?

+You are at the right place!
+We are a cooperative of IT experts supporting each other in technical and business challenges.

 At DenktMit, you remain independent but benefit from a strong network, grassroots democracy, resources, and the opportunity for larger projects that would be challenging to implement alone.

 ## DenktMit Tech Blog
-In the [DenktMit Tech Blog](https://denktmit.de/blog/), we write about IT and software development.
+The [DenktMit Tech Blog](https://denktmit.de/blog/) is about IT and software development.
 Worthwhile examples:
 - [Release and ship your e2e tests as containers alongside your product ](https://denktmit.de/blog/2021/11/21/release-and-ship-your-e2e-tests-as-containers-alongside-your-product/) von [Marius Schmidt](https://www.linkedin.com/in/marius-schmidt-36a36a74/)
 - [Plaintext ist Trumpf](https://denktmit.de/blog/2021/06/08/plaintext-ist-trumpf/) von [Dr. Sven Köppel](https://svenk.org)